MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

   - Use a [Teams activity handler](bot-builder-basics-teams.md) to create bots that can connect to the Teams channel.
 (The Teams channel requires the bot to handle some channel-specific behavior.)
 - The [dialogs library](bot-builder-concept-dialog.md) provides a state-based model to manage a long-running conversation with the user.
   - Use an activity handler and a _component dialog_ for largely sequential conversations.
-    See [about component and waterfall dialogs](bot-builder-concept-waterfall-dialogs.md) for more information.
+    For more information, see [about component and waterfall dialogs](bot-builder-concept-waterfall-dialogs.md).
 - Implement your own bot class and provide your own logic for handling each turn.
 For an example, see how to [create your own prompts to gather user input](bot-builder-primitive-prompts.md).

 ### The bot adapter